AI Governance

 Urgency: The EU AI Act enforcement in 2026 requires immediate architectural changes to avoid heavy fines and operational shutdowns.

-Global talent: Global innovation centres ensure that you build the technical depth to solve complex mandates with world class expertise.
+Global talent: Organizations must build the technical depth to solve complex mandates with world class expertise.

 Strategic alignment: Flexible engagement models ensure that governance is tailored to your specific enterprise needs.